-Brady came closest to breaking the deadlock before halftime, curling a 25-yard free kick onto the bar.
+But it was Brady who came closest to breaking the deadlock before half-time, curling a 25-yard free-kick onto the bar.

-Both sides went on the attack from the off in the second half – Ashley Barnes sent an overhead kick wide before Tom Huddlestone shot straight at Tom Heaton.
+Both sides went on the attack from the off in the second half – Barnes sending an overhead kick wide before Tom Huddlestone shot straight at Tom Heaton.

-Hull boss Steve Bruce threw on Nikica Jelavic – back from a knee injury – in a bid to push for the win, but saw Ings fire Burnley in front just after the hour mark as the home side failed to clear from a corner.
+Hull boss Steve Bruce threw on Nikica Jelavic – back from a knee injury – in a bid to push for the win, but saw Ings fire Burnley in front just after the hour mark as the hosts failed to clear from a corner.

-Michael Dawson had been ordered from the field for a change of shirt and Ings pounced on the man advantage to drive home from the center of the box.
+Michael Dawson had been ordered from the field for a change of shirt and Ings pounced on the man advantage to drive home from the centre of the box.

-The result was ultimately bittersweet for Burnley, which goes down despite a third ever away win in the Premier League.
+But the result was ultimately bittersweet for Burnley, who go down despite a third ever away win in the Premier League.